mui/mui-x/docs/data/data-grid/components/columns-panel/columns-panel.md

 ## Anatomy

-The `Grid.ColumnsPanel` component is comprised of the following parts.
+`Grid.ColumnsPanel` is comprised of the following parts:

 ```tsx
 <Grid.ColumnsPanel.Trigger />